 The garage is just like any other room in your house, although it tends to have lower temperatures than the other rooms.
 A lot of people will store a lot of random stuff in their garages, and some of them might be extremely hazardous like fuel, and adding firewood to the garage can become rather dangerous.
 If you have wet wood than it will be fairly difficult to make a fire with them but not impossible for more information check out my recent article How to start a fire with wet wood? ( Fast & Easy ).

-1. Season the firewood before storing in the garage
+1. Season the firewood before storing it in the garage

 Seasoning the firewood simply means that you let it dry out, as dry wood burns a lot better and easier than wet wood.
 No matter what kind of wood you are using as firewood you will still have to season it.
 Generally speaking, the seasoning process takes around 6-12 months, although this also depends on what kind of wood you are using and what the local temperatures and humidity are.
 In a humid environment, it will take significantly longer for the firewood to dry out.